JamesBrownR/MeetingSurge/_posts/2025-12-13-get-more-5-star-reviews.md

     <p>Getting reviews isn't about luck.
 It's about having a system and using it consistently.</p>
     <p>Ask every customer when they pick up their car.
 Send a text 24 hours later with a direct link.
 Respond to every review within 24 hours.
 Do this for 90 days and watch what happens.</p>
     <p>You'll rank higher in searches.
 You'll close more jobs.
 And you'll stop losing customers to shops that just have better online reputations.</p>
     <p>Your competitors aren't better than you.
 They're just asking for reviews.
-Start today.</p>
+Do the same and win.</p>

 </article>
 </div>